Step to Employment – Traineeship

 During your time on the programme you will learn key employability skills that will help you succeed in any work environment, such as workplace behaviors, office IT skills, teamwork and communication.
 You will have the chance to put these skills into practice in a 70 hour work placement at an employer selected to meet your career aims and interests.

-The course will also enhance your employability skills by creating a personal plan and setting short and long-term goals, preparing a good quality CV, learning how to target your CV to specific job adverts and how to prepare for interviews.
-In the placement you will put into practice the employability skills learnt on the course and gain much-needed experience in the workplace.
+The programme will also include creating a personal plan and setting short and long-term goals, preparing a good quality CV, learning how to target your CV to specific job adverts, how to prepare for interviews, and help you to identify what roles and careers are most suited to you.

 You will have a highly experienced and knowledgeable team of teachers supporting you to achieve success.
 At the end of the course, learners are supported to progress into a job, an apprenticeship or further study.